 Adding borders will of course be of interest to anyone working with HTML tables, as this is how you achieve ruled grids and heading separators, by adding borders to the individual cells.
 Table design is one of the most complex CSS challenges you may face, so we will be happy to advise and assist with building tables in HTML/CSS.
 Since there are many variations of border widths, text colour and even background colours you might need, and different borders perhaps needed on different sides depending on where the cells are in the table, you may require many classes for both heading and data cells to achieve the desired result.

-This can be made easier by using the facility to combine named classes in a simple additive way.
-In this example, a few named rules define the text colour and border styles individually, and are combined to create a variety of resulting styles that might eventually require far more design rules and classes for a more complex table.
+In this example, a few named rules define the text colour and border styles of cells individually, and are combined to create a variety of resulting styles that might eventually require far more design rules and classes for a more complex table.
 First, though, a basic set of rules (padding and non-wrapping) is usefully provided that affects all table cells.
 For illustration, the table itself has borders set by a combination of four design rules, although there is a far more efficient way to achieve that with CSS.
 This method does allow re-use of all these smaller rules in different combinations, however.
-Note how the class names are separated by spaces when assigning them to the tags:
+Note how the class names are again separated by spaces when assigning them to the tags:

 This example shows two important things about CSS very clearly.
 First, by removing all the style complexity out of the HTML and into a central location (in this case the style block, which ends up incorporated into the story page headers) the HTML is MUCH cleaner and easier to read and debug.
 It doesn't make any visual difference to readers, but you will surely appreciate it while writing and previewing your stories!